-Expert Citizens is a group of people with lived experience of homelessness, mental ill- health, addiction, domestic abuse, poverty, or histories of offending behaviour.
+Expert Citizens is a Community Interest Company led by and for people with lived experience of homelessness, mental ill- health, addiction, domestic abuse, poverty or histories of offending behaviour.
 In combination we call these multiple needs.
-Through the Insight awards we want to celebrate examples of positive or outstanding practice.
-We’ve identified four key characteristics that we believe to be fundamental when delivering, managing, planning, or commissioning services.
-While these are relevant to everyone using services, it’s our view that a conscious effort is needed by services to apply these principles in the context of people experiencing multiple needs.
-These characteristics are intended to apply from the frontline to the boardroom.
+Through the INSIGHT awards we want to celebrate examples of positive or and outstanding practice.
+We have identified four key characteristics that we believe to be fundamental when delivering, managing, planning and commissioning services.
+Whilst these are relevant to everyone accessing services, it’s our view that a conscious effort is needed by individuals and services to apply these principles in the context of people experiencing multiple needs.
+These characteristics are intended to apply from frontline to the board room.
 As such, people can be nominated from any level of an organisation or as an independent practitioner or professional.

 The characteristics in the four key categories are:

 The nominee welcomes people with unconditional positive regard, ensuring a warm and safe environment with a focus on their own individual needs and consideration of their historical context.